jump-dev/GLPK.jl/README.md

 ```

 In addition to installing the GLPK.jl package, this will also download and
 install the GLPK binaries.
 (You do not need to install GLPK separately.)
-If you
-require a custom build of GLPK, see the **Custom Installation** instructions
-below.

 ## Use with JuMP